top of page

 Unfortunately private ADHD assessments can be of poor quality and lack governance, giving others a bad name.

-At Chiltern ADHD Clinic, our approach is centred around providing the highest quality ADHD assessments and treatment to our clients.
+At Chiltern ADHD Clinic, our approach is centred around providing the highest quality Adult ADHD assessments and treatment to our clients.

 Everything that we have done is aiming for gold standard, based on our experience within the NHS.
-We have tried to replicate NHS services as much as possible, and utilise a Multi Disciplinary Team approach to all ADHD assessments.
+We have tried to replicate NHS services as much as possible, and utilise a Multi Disciplinary Team approach to all Adult ADHD assessments.

 Should you?
 Maybe not.